Reintroducing Straight-Through Estimators as Principled Methods for Stochastic Binary Networks: Derivation and Analysis

 However, evaluating $\L(\vx_{\downarrow i})$ for all $i$ may be impractical.
 A huge simplification is obtained if we assume that the change of the loss $\L$ when only a single latent bit $x_i$ is changed can be approximated via linearization.
-When $\L$ is defined as a differentiable mapping $\Real^n\,{\to}\,\Real$ (as is the case in SBNs and autoencoders), which we evaluate on discrete inputs $\vx$, we can approximate
+Assuming that $\L$ is defined as a differentiable mapping $\Real^n\,{\to}\,\Real$ (\ie, that the loss is built up of arithmetic operations and differentiable functions), we can approximate